Szybet/Yatchy/README.md

   <summary><h2>For regular users</h2></summary>

 - Heavy increase in battery life, even with the screen updating every minute <sub>(The esp32c6 has a riscv lp core, which i connected to the screen, which means the device never really wakes up fully to only update the screen, not only that i fixed sqfmi flaws (Using 2 voltage dividers for example) I also use the external crystal clock for the RTC which means no RTC IC... and many more such things)</sub>
 - Better buttons, more solid, shouldn't and probably won't break that much if at all.
-They are also less noisy.
+They are also very quiet.
 - Solid USB-C port <sub>(It's THT soldered)</sub>
 - no more usb compability problems <sub>(Because the esp32c6 uses native jtag programming)</sub>
 - better detection of charging, charge finishing. <sub>(In software it was hacky on the original watchy, there were problems with it, never worked good)</sub>